Ultimator14/hsovpn-2fa/README.md

 The totp secret has to be encoded as base32.
 If you have a hex-encoded secret, prefix the secret with `hex:`.

+The `chain` parameter configures the selected authentication method.
+The default is `PW+TOTP-VPN` for using TOTP.
+Another option is `PW+Smartphone-VPN` for using the NetIQ app.
+Other options are currently not supported.

 ### VPN config

 The parameters `login-url` and `sso-cookie-name` should already be set to the